Indumathi-Thiyagarajan/Python-Advanced-Learning/Concepts.md

     print(f"Before function: {my_list}")
     modify_list(my_list)
     print(f"After function: {my_list}")

+## Hashing
+Hashing is the process of converting an input (like a string, file, or data) into a fixed-length string of characters using a mathematical function.
+Hashing speeds up the process.
+Hashing is used when encoding is expensive like one hot enocding, storing hashing of passwords and senstive information instead of plain text for security, in a larger dataset to find duplicates or to search data instead of raw data if we hash and look up its faster.
+One thing to note is hashing is one way operation so u have to hash partial data like unique id's or store hashed data and raw input somewhere to look up.
+Hash value u same all the time for same input. so u can match hashes.

 ### Functions and Methods
 - **Appending vs Extending:** `append()` adds a single element, while `extend()` adds multiple elements.